What innovation means to us

 Low Carbon Lancashire Innovation Hub

-CEH has joined a £5.1 million low-carbon research and development initiative aimed at helping small and medium-sized enterprises in Lancashire to innovate to create products and services which make a transition towards a low carbon economy.
+CEH is part of a £5.1 million low-carbon research and development initiative aimed at helping small and medium-sized enterprises in Lancashire to innovate to create products and services which make a transition towards a low carbon economy.
 The award-winning Centre for Global Eco-Innovation at Lancaster University is spearheading the Low Carbon Lancashire Innovation Hub (LoCaL-i), in partnership with Liverpool John Moores University and CEH.

 The initiative will give SME businesses the chance to benefit from the expertise of leading researchers at CEH and Liverpool John Moores University, thereby enabling them to undertake the research and development necessary to develop successful products.
 Overall the project will support 180 local businesses to deliver research and development projects of varying duration over a three-year period.